DIUACM/web/docs/api/events.md

 1. **Pagination**: The index endpoint returns paginated results with 10 items per page by default.

-2. **Attendance Window**: The attendance feature has specific timing rules:
-   - Opens 15 minutes before event start
-   - Closes 20 minutes after event end
-   - Only available for events where `open_for_attendance` is true

-3. **Event Visibility**: Only published events are accessible through the API.
+2. **Event Visibility**: Only published events are accessible through the API.
 Draft or archived events will return 404.

 4. **Search Functionality**: The search parameter performs a case-insensitive search across event title, description, and event link fields.